brianmhunt/brianmhunt.github.io/_posts/2016-03-05-acme-appengine-simplified.md

 In particular, the following script will extract the challenge from STDOUT of Let's Encrypt, write the challenges to the given directory, call `appcfg.py` to upload the challenges, before Let's Encrypt performs its validation.
+If all goes well, the private key is converted to a format usable by AppEngine and both it and the certificate chain are printed to the terminal.

 Accordingly, I have updated [my gist](https://gist.github.com/brianmhunt/7c647dce3e43d886f1d2), notably replacing all the Node/JS with
 [a single Python script](https://gist.github.com/brianmhunt/7c647dce3e43d886f1d2#file-regen-py):